greatcare/esdf-ws-client/README.md

 This way, the library is independent from a given WebSocket implementation, as long as the API is WebSocket-compatible.
 The second (Node.js) example is actually included in the `manual-tests/` directory.
 Currently, only the `ws` Node module is known to implement the WebSocket API such that it is compatible to the browser side.

 ## API layers

+Several "levels" of the API are provided.
+From the bottom: SocketTransport (low-level socket messages), JSONRPC, Commander, AppClient (high-level RPC calls with retries).

 ### exports.SocketTransport(SocketConstructor) => class SocketTransport(socketURL)
 Generate a SocketTransport constructor from a given underlying WebSocket implementation.
 A SocketTransport is an object that simulates a WebSocket connection, but adds automatic reconnects and simplifies state management.